 What we like about this crossbow

-I’m in love with this one because it allows me to have that little flash of pink, but it also gives me the power and quality I expect from any crossbow, allowing me to properly perform either my kill or my play.
+I’m in love with this one because it allows me to have that little flash of pink, making it a little more feminine which is great for women, but it also gives me the power and quality I expect from any crossbow, allowing me to properly perform either my kill or my play.

 Barnett Recruit Terrain Crossbow